 We serve an incredibly creative God who has made us into creative people.
 But what do we do when we feel like we’re just not creative?
-In this video, Kelly King gives four easy thing that you can implement in your own life to help you become more creative.
+In this video, women’s ministry specialist, Kelly King, gives four easy thing that you can implement in your own life to help you become more creative.

 The entire video is above, and the complete transcript is below.